The Global Fund to Fight AIDS, Tuberculosis and Malaria: Creation

 The G8 formally endorsed the call for the creation of the Global Fund at its summit in July 2001 in Genoa, Italy, although pledges were significantly lower than the US$7 billion to US$10 billion annually Kofi Annan insisted was needed.
 According to the G8's final communique, "At Okinawa last year, we pledged to make a quantum leap in the fight against infectious diseases and to break the vicious cycle between disease and poverty.
 To meet that commitment and to respond to the appeal of the UN General Assembly, we have launched with the UN Secretary-General a new Global Fund to fight HIV/AIDS, malaria and tuberculosis.
 We are determined to make the Fund operational before the end of the year.
 We have committed $1.3 billion.
 The Fund will be a public-private partnership and we call on other countries, the private sector, foundations, and academic institutions to join with their own contributions – financially, in kind and through shared expertise."

 The Global Fund's initial 18-member policy-setting board held its first meeting in January 2002, and issued its first call for proposals.
 The first secretariat was established in January 2002 with Paul Ehmer serving as team leader, soon replaced by Anders Nordstrom of Sweden who became the organization's interim executive director.
 By the time the Global Fund Secretariat became operational, the organization had received US$1.9 billion in pledges.

+Microsoft founder Bill Gates (through the Bill & Melinda Gates Foundation) was one of the first donors to provide seed money of US$100 million for the partnership.
 In March 2002, a panel of international public health experts was named to begin reviewing project proposals that same month.
 In April 2002, the Global Fund awarded its first batch of grants – worth US$378 million – to fight the three diseases in 31 countries.

 Outcomes

-The Global Fund’s investments have reduced deaths from HIV, tuberculosis, and malaria by 61% since 2002, saving 65 million lives.
+The Global Fund's investments have reduced deaths from HIV, tuberculosis, and malaria by 61% since 2002, saving 65 million lives.
 Recent efforts include lowering the cost of key treatments for drug-resistant TB by 55% and first-line HIV medications by 25%, while introducing a more effective insecticide-treated mosquito net.
-The Fund’s initiatives, including supporting 25 million people on antiretroviral medication, have saved $85 billion by reducing hospitalization and outpatient visits.
+The Fund's initiatives, including supporting 25 million people on antiretroviral medication, have saved $85 billion by reducing hospitalization and outpatient visits.
 Implementation evidence to support the scale-up of antiretroviral therapies in resource limited settings and has been instrumental in advocating for the protection of U.S. global health funding to combat these diseases effectively.